TristanD7854/LolTimerApp/Roadmap.md

     We call it once, save the current time, then increment it ourselves.
     F5 will ask it again.

--language option in settings (change origin of json)
+-language option in settings (change origin of json)        DONE

 -can click on summoners for timer   (clicking)
     can click on it, default timer is -5, can click on +/++/-/-- buttons to add/remove 5/10sec